Overview

 2. notifications/initialized — Client acknowledges initialization (no response expected).

-3. tools/list — Client fetches the list of available tools with input schemas and annotations.
+3. tools/list — Fetch the list of available tools with input schemas and annotations.

-4. tools/call — Client calls a tool with arguments.
+4. tools/call — Call a tool with arguments.
 Server returns the result.

 Tool Annotations